 A modern-day silhouettist tells his story.
 Charles Burns writes about his explorations into the art and history of silhouette.
 His mission is to bring this often-overlooked art to a wider, appreciative audience.

 Nearly twenty-five years ago, early in my career as a silhouettist, I found myself working at a hunt ball alongside another, best-forgotten silhouette cutter.
 While cutting a silhouette I overheard him say to one of the guests: "It's not that you smell, but could you stand a bit further away please?!"
 I immediately resolved never to work with him again. (more…)

+One year on falls the paper anniversary.
 A little over a year ago I was booked to attend a wedding at the Savoy, London.
 It was a wonderful event and I cut some memorable silhouettes, including a three-minute cutting of one of the most complicated hats I've ever seen. (more…)